fkucukkara/DDDPlayground/README.md

 - [Clean Architecture by Robert C. Martin](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
 - [ASP.NET Core Minimal APIs](https://learn.microsoft.com/aspnet/core/fundamentals/minimal-apis)

-## 🤝 Contributing

-This is an educational project.
-Contributions that improve clarity, add documentation, or demonstrate additional patterns are welcome!

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Eric Evans for Domain-Driven Design principles
-- Microsoft for .NET Aspire and excellent tooling
-- The .NET community for best practices and patterns

----

-**Built with ❤️ for learning and teaching DDD**